guitarrapc/githubactions-lab/README.md

 name: YOUR ACTION NAME
 description: |
   Desctiption of your action
+# Define input parameters to pass from caller to callee.
 inputs:
   foo:
     description: thi is foo input
     default: FOO
     required: false
+# Define output parameters to pass from callee to caller.
+outputs:
+  number:
+    description: "an example output number"
+    value: ${{ steps.output_example.outputs.number }}

 runs:
   using: "composite" # this is key point
   steps: